HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_14/Checkpoints_Ch_14.md

 After AWT came another version called Swing.
 Paints all GUI components by itself instead of relying on the underlying operating system.

 Swing is now being replaced by a third version called JavaFX.
 JavaFX aims to be better suited for today's systems with for example multi-touch support.

+## 14.2 ##
+Some reasons for that this book does not teach AWT or Swing:
+1. JavaFX is considered to be the easiest to learn for beginners.
+2. JavaFX is well designed in a good object oriented thinking.
+3. JavaFX is the GUI library is the one that is being actively developed by Oracle.
+Swing will not get any further updates.